Just the Facts

 Average 2016-17 Financial Aid Award (scholarship, student loan, work-study): $47,003

 Amount Invested in Facilities in the Last Dozen Years: $269,000,000

-National Athletic Titles Won in the Last Seven Years: 14 (1 individual/men's cross country; 8 individual/men's track & field; 4 individual/swimming & diving; 1 team/women's lacrosse)
+National Athletic Titles Won in the Last Nine Years: 14 (1 individual/men's cross country; 8 individual/men's track & field; 4 individual/swimming & diving; 1 team/women's lacrosse)

 Alumni Loyalty: Top 1% (as measured by the percentage of alumni donors, when comparing all U.S. colleges and universities)

 Number of Fulbright Awards Won by Students Since 2000: 107